What is Childhood Sexual Abuse?

 Betrayed Trust – a child who has been sexually abused has also had their trust fragmented, especially if his or her abuser was a family member.
 Trusting other people – and even trusting yourself – after experiencing childhood sexual abuse can be very difficult.

 Self-Blame and Guilt – children often misinterpret the reason that he or she was sexually abused.
-The child may feel as though the sexual abuse was his or her fault, or punishment for misbehaving.
+The child may feel as though the sexual abuse was his or her fault, or a punishment for misbehaving.
 The sexual assault perpetrator may even have told the child that he or she was “being punished” for “being bad.”
 As most children assume that adults are “right,” and the guilt and shame for being punished in such a violating manner can persist well into adulthood.

 Triggers – childhood sexual abuse survivors often have things that trigger memories of the abuse.
 These triggers can include things like gynecological exams, childbirth, sexual touch from partners, certain smells, some colors, types of furniture or cars, can bring back memories that hold feelings about the abuse.
 These triggers can be very vivid and painful for a sexual assault survivor.